Using Maths Vocabulary Games And Activities To Systematically Develop Fluency & Reasoning At KS2

 It is evident that a rich spoken language environment should be a key element included in any successful maths lesson.
 What’s more, its positive impact is not limited to the maths lesson and has an influence on a pupil’s cognitive, social and linguistic development across the whole curriculum.

-So, in the primary classroom, what can we do to help our pupils understand new vocabulary?
+So, in the primary classroom, what can we do to help our pupils understand new maths terminology?

 1. Introduce new key vocabulary at the start of a topic

-UPDATE: One of the best ways to introduce new vocabulary into the classroom is through a Maths vocabulary list.
-Take a look at ours which contains the 96 key words every pupil needs to know by year 6 as a source of inspiration!
+One of the best ways to introduce new vocabulary into the classroom is through a list of maths vocabulary which pupils can build on themselves.
+Take a look at the Third Space Learning vocab list which contains the 96 key words every pupil needs to know by year 6 as a source of inspiration.

 2. Make talk partners a routine element of a lesson